 We apologize for the inconvenience and additional expenses incurred as a result of a baggage irregularity.
 Luggage is normally processed with care and accuracy and the vast majority is handled without incident.
 Of course, we realize that statistics have little meaning to a passenger whose baggage has been mishandled and regret the less than positive impression gained.

 We would like to be of assistance with your expenses while without your bags.
 If you would like to receive reimbursement for 100% of your purchases, it is Lufthansa’s policy to reimburse reasonable interim purchases up to the maximum liability limitations established by the Montreal Convention.
 Please forward the purchased items (excluding toiletries and undergarments) with original receipts to the address below.
 Should you not have the original receipts, please forward receipt copies or other proof of purchase for our consideration.

 So, sorry — we’ll help buy a few toiletries.
 But otherwise, you’re outta luck.

-Airlines like Lufthansa have access to some of the most advanced technology, which is used to schedule its planes, crews, and handle reservations.
+We receive a lot of complaints about Lufthansa.
+Airlines like Lufthansa have access to some of the most advanced technology, and they use it to schedule their planes, crews, and handle reservations.
 I’ve seen the level of sophistication and it’s pretty mind-boggling.
-The very best of the technology is used to set the price of airline tickets and sell them (in airline-speak, it’s referred to as “yield management” software).
+Airlines use state-of-the-art technology to set and sell airline ticket prices, which they refer to as “yield management” software.